MathyouMB/Classify-API/README.md

 <img src="https://github.com/MathyouMB/Classify/raw/develop/public/appLogo130.png">

 Classify is a web application that matches students together for studying based on their classes, program, and school through Tinder style swiping.
+This project was also used to demonstrate the capabilities of GraphQL during my GraphQL workshop at cuHacking 2020.

 # Screenshots